geromt/buckets-file-sorter/README.md

 CLI application to take several files in one single directory and separate them in other directories within the original one given a number of files.
 If there are directories among the files, it ignores them.

+This project is licensed under the terms of the [MIT license](./LICENSE).

 ## Install